Amarok (Mike Oldfield album): Comparison to Ommadawn

-Oldfield's original concept was to make Amarok a sequel to his third album Ommadawn (1975).
+Oldfield's original concept was to make Amarok a sequel to his third album, Ommadawn (1975).
 Despite Virgin suggesting to rename the album Tubular Bells II based on its style and strength of the music, Oldfield refused and later said: "if anything, it's Ommadawn II".
-Many of the same people that were involved in the creation of Ommadawn: Jabula, Clodagh Simonds, Bridget St John and Paddy Moloney also appear on the album.
+Many of the people who were involved in the creation of Ommadawn—Jabula, Clodagh Simonds, Bridget St John and Paddy Moloney—also appear on the album.

 In addition, William Murray, who co-wrote the song "On Horseback" for Ommadawn, photographed the Amarok cover photo and wrote the short story included in the liner notes.
 Murray used David Bailey's Ommadawn cover photograph as an inspiration, and Tom Newman created the brass lettering that accompanies the photograph on the album cover.

 Oldfield has said that Amarok was an experiment to see whether he could again create an album without the aid of computers, which he had used increasingly in his work.
 He said that he wanted to focus more on the musicianship, playing all of the instruments himself, by hand.
 However, slightly contrarily, he has also discussed the role that Amiga computers had in the album's creation.

 Title and packaging

 Of the album's name, Oldfield has said:

 "It doesn't have a real meaning but it's similar to many Gaelic words, like those for morning or happy.
 And if you split the letters up, you get Am-a-rok... it could mean: am a rock.
 Maybe that implies I don't want to change anything by following trends."

 To promote the album, Oldfield spent his own money organising a mailing list for fans who purchased tickets to his shows through Visa and those who had signed up for additional information on Amarok.
 For them, he offered a £1,000 prize of his own money to the first person to find the hidden message that he had incorporated into the music.
-The message is a Morse code sequence located 48 minutes into the piece that spells out "FUCK OFF RB", a reference to Virgin founder Richard Branson, who had signed Oldfield to the label in 1973.
+The message is a Morse code sequence made from synthesized trumpets, located 48:04 minutes into the piece, that spells out "FUCK OFF RB", a reference to Virgin founder Richard Branson, who had signed Oldfield to the label in 1973.
 The contest did not receive a winner.

 In a parody of listening instructions on the sleeve of Tubular Bells, the album's back cover reads: "HEALTH WARNING – This record could be hazardous to the health of cloth-eared nincompoops.
 If you suffer from this condition, consult your Doctor immediately".